Prostitution in the Republic of Ireland: Changes in the law

 The Criminal Law Amendment Act 1935 prohibited contraception and required sex crimes cases to be tried in camera and prevented media coverage.
 In the 1950s there was much public attention around the plight of Irish women working as prostitutes in England.
 These were portrayed not so much as 'fallen' women, but rather as innocents lured into evil.
 The Women's Liberation Movement of the 1970s helped to expose the double standards.
 Notable was the story of June Levine who collaborated with Lyn Madden, a former Dublin sex worker for twenty years in the 70s and 80s, to write Lyn: A Story of Prostitution (1987) Madden witnessed her pimp, John Cullen, firebomb the home of former prostitute and women's rights activist Dolores Lynch.
 Lynch, her elderly mother, and aunt, all perished in the fire.
 Madden later testified against Cullen and began writing the book during his trial, at which her former pimp received eighteen years imprisonment.

 At around this time, a group of streetwalkers brought a successful High Court challenge to the constitutionality of Victorian era laws that required a defendant to be identified as a prostitute through the citing of previous convictions before conviction was possible.
 This successful challenge caused the de facto decriminalisation of prostitution.
 During this period prostitutes were largely independent and had a good relationship with the Gardaí.
 Pimping was ignored, as were the other crimes previously associated with prostitution.
 Any suggestion of organised prostitution was limited to a small number of massage parlours in an environment where the workers were empowered to negotiate favourable terms and conditions for themselves.
-Also, the collapse of Christian morality following the Second Vatican Council created a large, visible, and largely tolerated sex industry.
+By the 90s secularisation along with economic factors resulted in a large and broadly tolerated sex industry.

 The Criminal Law (Sexual Offences) Act 1993, made soliciting a criminal offence for both prostitutes and their customers.
 Street prostitution declined and the women entered massage parlours to avoid arrest.
 By the late 1990s the age of the brothel, and the brothel-keeper, had returned.
 Society seemed accepting of discreet, indoor prostitution establishments and every week the mainstream entertainment magazine In Dublin ran advertisements for escort services and 'massage parlours' (brothels), which were usually the business operations of a small number of men and women, who knew running brothels was illegal, but were prepared to take the risk, given the massive profits involved.
 The magazine earned substantial revenue from these advertisements.